wontothree/wontothree.github.io/_posts/mathematics/discretemathematics/2024-03-31-algorithms.md

 >Let $f$ and $g$ be functions from the set of integers or the set of real numbers to the set of real numbers.
 We say that $f(x)$ is $\theta(g(x))$ if $f(x)$ is O(g(x)) and $f(x)$ is $\Omega(g(x))$.

 ## 3. Complexity of algorithms

+## Reference

+Kenneth H. Rosen - Discrete Mathematics and Its Applications : Ch03